hlaclau/wooper-discord-bot/README.md

 ## Commands

+### Slash Commands (Recommended)
+- `/image category:<category>` - Sends a random image from the specified category with autocomplete
+  - Example: `/image category:wooper`
+  - The category parameter will show available options with autocomplete

+### Legacy Text Commands
 - `!<category>` - Sends a random image from the specified category (e.g., `!wooper`, `!cats`, `!dogs`)
 - `!help` or `!list` - Shows all available image categories and image counts